 meant uncontrolled destruction and in the name of

 been destroyed from down by the coast up to the

-hillside into a quarry, making an unsightly
+whole hillside into a quarry, making an unsightly

 gash in a site of considerable charm.
-The whole ecology, the
+The whole

-to give place to pollution, ugliness and disorder.
+all have suffered to give place to pollution, ugliness

 A village is not made up of infrastructure alone.

 Eddeh and the other villages of the area have been